photoprism/photoprism-docs/docs/getting-started/docker-compose.md

   - "/media/photos:/photoprism/originals/media"
 ```

+##### /photoprism/storage #####

+Cache, session, thumbnail, and sidecar files will be created in the *storage* folder.
+Never remove the volume from
+your `docker-compose.yml` file so that you don't lose these files after restarting or upgrading the container.

+!!! info ""
+    Enabling *read-only mode* by setting `PHOTOPRISM_READONLY` to `"true"` disables all features that
+    require write permissions for the *originals* folder, in particular import, upload, and delete.
+    In addition, you may mount the *originals* folder with `:ro` flag so that Docker blocks write operations.

 ##### /photoprism/import #####

 You may optionally mount an *import* folder from which files can be transferred to the *originals* folder
 in a structured way that avoids duplicates.
 Imported files receive a canonical filename and will be
 organized by year and month.

-!!! note ""
+!!! tldr ""
     You can safely skip this.
 Adding files via [Web Upload](../user-guide/library/upload.md)
     and [WebDAV](../user-guide/sync/webdav.md) remains possible, unless [read-only mode](config-options.md)
     is enabled or the [features have been disabled](../user-guide/settings/general.md).

-##### /photoprism/storage #####

-Cache, session, thumbnail, and sidecar files will be created in the *storage* folder.
-Never remove the volume from
-your `docker-compose.yml` file so that you don't lose these files after restarting or upgrading the container.

-!!! info "Read-Only Mode"
-    Running PhotoPrism in read-only mode disables all features that require write permissions,
-    like importing, uploading, renaming, and deleting files.
-    You may enable it by setting `PHOTOPRISM_READONLY` to `"true"`.
-    In addition, you may mount the *originals* folder with `:ro` flag so that Docker
-    blocks write operations.

 ### Step 2: Start the server ###